phaus/play-tutorials/README.md

 This is an app for parsing vcards to a Database.
 The app will also support export to VCard Format in the future.

+### logr

+This should demonstrate some simple Multidimensional Database Operations.
+The Use-Case is, to import different Log-Files (Apache2, MySql e.g.) and plott them towards date/host/type and count()/sum().
 ## Links

 - You can find more about these Tutorials [in my blog](http://www.philipp.haussleiter.de/category/play-framework/).